 Chickens, for example, can replace…

-You may want them on your garden plot in the early spring to fertilize and till, and you could then move them out to the orchard for a week of sanitizing, and then follow the cattle during fly season!
-(They eat the fly larva and spread the cow manure).
+You may want chickens on your garden plot in the early spring to fertilize and till, and then move them out to the orchard for a week of sanitizing, where they then follow the cattle during fly season!

 Keep in mind that with biological resources, it’s all about timing.

 Take a look at your farm and make sure that your chickens are placed to take the most advantage of the work they can do.
 Consider having a home base for your birds, then plan on moving them around as workers of your property.

 Design Concept # 5 – Energy Cycling